-Well, I have to warn you that this Pumpkin Seed Cherry Trail Mix from Food Network’s Claire Robinson is way more addictive than pistachios.
-Not only is it healthy for you but you will find yourself grazing throughout the day on it.
-It’s super simple to make and I’m sure much healthier than, oh, let’s say a bag of Doritos.
-I added some dried cranberries I had lying in the pantry which was a nice addition to the cherries.
+I have to warn you that this Pumpkin Seed Cherry Trail Mix from Claire Robinson’s 5 Ingredient Fix is way more addictive than pistachios.
+Not only is it good for you, packed with healthy nuts and dried fruit, but you will find yourself nibbling on this sweet and salty treat often.
+It’s super simple to make and I’m sure much healthier than, oh, let’s say those Cool Ranch Doritos or bag of M&Ms that might be stashed away in the pantry.

 - 2 cups raw unsalted baby pumpkin seeds or pepitas

 - 1 cup slivered almonds

 - 1 cup raw sunflower seeds

 - 1/3 cup of pure maple syrup, preferably Grade B

 - 3/4 cup dried cranberries

 - Preheat your oven to 300 degrees F.